-As my climbing skills improved, we attempted some of the more difficult fourteeners in Colorado.
-I assumed that on those mountains there would be no animal along, pet or otherwise.
+As my climbing skills improved, I began attempting some of the more difficult mountains in Colorado.
+I assumed that on those mountains there would be no dog coming along due to steepness up to near vertical.

 Early one morning on an attempt at the very challenging Pyramid Peak, we were in the dark just before the sun lit up the gully we were climbing.
-I caught movement and I looked up.
-There was a goat, perhaps amused at my greater difficulty, watching me move up.
-He then proceeded to climb with me–it almost felt like I had Emme by my side.
+I detected movement that gave me pause at first, and I looked up.
+I was amazed, there was a mountain goat, perhaps amused at my greater difficulty, watching me move up.
+He then proceeded to climb with me.

 How Do They Climb?